reekankshap/TwitSafe/README.md

-# TwitSafe
-A Machine Learning-Based Cyberbullying Detection System for Twitter
+# TwitSafe: A Machine Learning-Based Cyberbullying Detection System for Twitter

 TwitSafe is a research-driven project designed to detect cyberbullying on Twitter using advanced machine learning techniques.
-This repository contains the implementation of the project, including data preprocessing, model training, evaluation, and the corresponding research paper.
+This repository contains the implementation of the project, including the web application, machine learning models, and the corresponding research paper.

 ---